Contact Information for the USFS (Forest Service):

 UFSF: United States Forest Service

 I have read that the USFS Director is open to the idea of using wild horses, living wild and free, to help fight wildfires with their grazing techniques.
-Use this idea on your postcards/letters, and in the emails.
+Use this idea on your postcards/letters, and in the emails and phone calls.
+Be polite, fact-filled, and professional in your contacts with members of the Forest Service.

 Use this contact form to send an email to the National Office of the forest service: